clearbank/ozoneapi-dev-ui-portal/en-eu/docs/Help/10-overview.md

 Voluntary: these are institutions that have chosen to take part in Open Banking.

-### CMA
-The Competition and Markets Authority is the UK regulator responsible for the roll-out of Open Banking, which is the UK’s implementation of the European Union’s PSD2 regulation.

 ### Competent Authority
 In Open Banking, a Competent Authority is a regulator who can authorise entities to be ASPSPs, AISPs, TPPs and so on.
 The UK Competent Authority is the FCA but it’s important to note that a provider could be authorised by a Competent Authority based in another EU state.